Poltergeist; a German word meaning: “poltern,” to rant or be noisy; and “geist,” to mean a spirit or ghost.

 In 1983 a movie was made entitled The Entity, which starred Barbara Hershey in the lead roll as Carla Moran.
 Although it was given a “licence to thrill,” some of the incidences portrayed in the movie were said to have been based on true events, even those of the paranormal research team who claimed to have caught the entity on film.
 Carla Moran eventually left her home and is now believed to be living in Texas under a pseudonym.
 However, as in many poltergeist cases, moving house does not always guarantee anonymity from the entity and more often than not, it will follow its victims, as was reputedly the case with Carla Moran.
 Poltergeists are thought to be unlike any other ghost phenomena in as much as they will attach themselves to a particular individual and not be 'grounded' (haunt) a specific location.

-In life, there are those who are blessed with a temperate, pleasant, disposition; rarely flustered, preferring a non-confrontational lifestyle.
-Whilst others, conversely, are volatile and unpredictable; given to bouts of violent behaviour, are easily offended, having what is commonly termed as a “short fuse.”
-With this in mind, I wonder; is it conceivable that in death, those characteristics are retained by a few “lost souls” who, for whatever reason, are unable to make the transition from this world to the next and subsequently find themselves lost and trapped in the world of the living unaware that they are dead.
-Could it be, that the poltergeist is merely an angry spirit with an axe to grind, simply because he or she has missed the bus?
-An ‘angry spirit’, strong enough to punch a hole back into the domain of the living and in so doing, cause no end of problems.
-Or is the explanation far more likely to be the manifestation of a bored adolescent seeking attention, a product of an overactive imagination with a desire for tomfoolery and deception?
+In life, there are those who are blessed with a temperate, pleasant, disposition, rarely flustered, preferring a non-confrontational lifestyle.
+Whilst others, conversely, are volatile, unpredictable, given to bouts of violent behaviour, are easily offended, having what is commonly termed as a short fuse.
+With this in mind I wonder, is it conceivable that in death, those characteristics are retained by a few lost souls who, for whatever reason, are unable to make the transition from this world to the next and subsequently find themselves lost and trapped in the world of the living unaware that they are dead.
+Could it be, that the poltergeist is merely an angry spirit with an axe to grind, simply because he or she has missed the bus.
+A spirit or entity strong enough to punch a hole back into the domain of the living and in so doing cause no end of problems.
+Or is the explanation the result of a bored adolescent seeking attention, a product of an overactive imagination with a desire for tomfoolery and deception?

 Monday, 18 April 2011